Vikramjeet-Singh/DoorDash_Lite/dd_ios_takehome/Explanation.md

 AddressViewController
 ------------------------
 This View Controller is the initial view Controller and is responsible for selecting user's current location.
-User can =drag the map to change the annotation view and the selected location.
+User can drag the map to change the annotation view and the selected location.
+User can also tap anywhere on the map to select a location.
 In case of no internet, user's current location would be shown but "Confirm Address" button would be disabled.
 Once the internet is back, "Confirm Address" button would re-enable.

 ExploreViewController
 ------------------------